eneanushi/codepath-prework/README.md

 App: Instagram
 - Highlights - Give the chance to organize the stories and keep those on your profile
 - Archives - Having the ability to archive the not wanted photos and to shows those again after a certain time without reposting the content again.

 App: Facebook
 - Groups: We can create and join communities with the same interesets
 - Reels: Combining different videos and picture to create one content

 App: BeReal
 - Sharing live content at an unspecified time each day
 - Reaction - Reacting with different kind of emojis at friends live content

+App idea: AR filters are currently in extremely high demand.
+These filters, crafted by developers, are sought after by influencers and bloggers from various fields.
+My iOS app aims to bridge the gap, providing a platform that connects bloggers with a diverse range of developers specializing in creating AR filters.
+This endeavor has the potentioanl to foster a unique and collaborative environment with the AR world.

 ## Notes